German occupation of Lithuania during World War II: Background

 Almost immediately after the German–Soviet Boundary and Friendship Treaty, the Soviets pressured the Lithuanians into signing the Soviet–Lithuanian Mutual Assistance Treaty.
-According to this treaty, Lithuania gained about 6880 km2 of territory in the Vilnius Region (including Vilnius, Lithuania's historical capital) in return for five Soviet military bases in Lithuania (total 20,000 troops).
-The territories that Lithuania received from the Soviet Union were the former territories of the Second Polish Republic, disputed between Poland and Lithuania since the times of the Polish-Lithuanian War of 1920 and occupied by the Soviet Union following the Soviet invasion of Poland in September 1939.
-The Soviet–Lithuanian Treaty was described by The New York Times as "virtual sacrifice of independence."
+According to this treaty, Lithuania gained about 6880 km2 of territory in the Vilnius Region (including Vilnius, Lithuania's historical capital) in return for allowing five Soviet military bases in Lithuania (a total of 20,000 troops).
+The territories that Lithuania received from the Soviet Union were former territories of the Second Polish Republic, disputed between Poland and Lithuania since the Polish-Lithuanian War of 1920 and occupied by the Soviet Union following the Soviet invasion of Poland in September 1939.
+The Soviet–Lithuanian Treaty was described by The New York Times as a "virtual sacrifice of independence."
 Similar pacts were proposed to Latvia, Estonia, and Finland.
-Finland was the only state to refuse such a treaty and that sparked the Winter War.
-This war delayed the occupation of Lithuania: the Soviets did not interfere with Lithuania's domestic affairs and Russian soldiers were well-behaved in their bases.
-As Winter War ended in March and Germany was making rapid advances in the Battle of France, the Soviets heightened anti-Lithuanian rhetoric and accused Lithuanians of kidnapping Soviet soldiers from their bases.
-Despite Lithuanian attempts to negotiate and resolve the issues, Soviet Union issued an ultimatum on June 14, 1940.
-Lithuanians accepted the ultimatum and Soviet military took control of major cities by June 15.
-The following day identical ultimatums were issued to Latvia and Estonia.
-To legitimize the occupation, the Soviets staged elections to the so-called People's Seimas, which then proclaimed establishment of the Lithuanian Soviet Socialist Republic.
-This allowed Soviet propaganda to claim that Lithuania voluntarily joined the Soviet Union.
+Finland was the only state to refuse, and that sparked the Winter War.
+This war delayed the occupation of Lithuania; the Soviets did not interfere with Lithuania's domestic affairs and according to a single source, Russian soldiers were well-behaved in their bases.
+As the Winter War ended in March and Germany was making rapid advances in the Battle of France, the Soviets heightened their anti-Lithuanian rhetoric and accused Lithuanians of kidnapping Soviet soldiers from their bases.
+Despite Lithuanian attempts to negotiate and resolve the issues, the Soviet Union issued an ultimatum on 14 June, 1940.
+Lithuanians accepted the ultimatum and Soviet military took control of major cities by 15 June.
+The following day, identical ultimatums were issued to Latvia and Estonia.
+To legitimize the occupation, the Soviets staged elections to the so-called People's Seimas, which then asked to join the Lithuanian Soviet Socialist Republic.
+This allowed Soviet propaganda to claim that Lithuania had voluntarily joined the Soviet Union.